google/copybara/docs/reference.md

 --git-destination-path | *string* | If set, the tool will use this directory for the local repository.
 Note that if the directory exists it needs to be a git repository.
 Copybara will revert any staged/unstaged changes.
 --git-destination-skip-push | *boolean* | If set, the tool will not push to the remote destination --git-destination-last-rev-first-parent | *boolean* | Use git --first-parent flag when looking for last-rev in previous commits
+--git-destination-non-fast-forward | *boolean* | Allow non-fast-forward pushes to the destination.
+We only allow this when used with different push != fetch references.

 <a id="git.gerrit_destination" aria-hidden="true"></a>
 ## git.gerrit_destination